vikramnitin9/tackle-data-gravity-insights/README.md

 	-JBOTUID    The lowest user id.
 The default is 0.
 	-JTOPUID    The highest user id.
 The default is 14999, which assumes there are 15,000 users in the database.
 ```
+While measuring latency and throughput with JMeter, perform various actions on the running Daytrader application.
+Each action corresponds to one "use case".
+The actions we showed in Figure 7 are `Quotes, Home, Portfolio, Account, Buy, Logout, Update Profile, Register Page`.
+Note that latency and throughput can depend on various factors, so the values measured might be different from those reported in Figure 7.
+However the relative ranking of Mono2Micro vs Mono2Micro++, as well as the research conclusions we draw, will be unchanged.

 ### RQ3